Some incentive programs require an application form to be completed by the

 - Easy decision making.
 From initial planning and preparation through construction and inspection, we will be there every step of the way, making sure your home meets the highest standards of quality craftsmanship and ensuring your investment is a sound one.

 Visit Focus on Energy to learn more today.

 Renewable Energy Equipment Program

 As energy costs rise and environmental concerns grow, more and more Wisconsin residents are becoming interested in renewable energy.
-Cleaner energy sources, such as energy from the sun (solar electric) or energy harnessed from the ground (geothermal), save energy and money while reducing pollution to help protect the environment.
+Cleaner energy sources, such as energy harnessed from the ground (geothermal), save energy and money while reducing pollution to help protect the environment.

 Residential Rewards: Home and Water Heating